dkhaothong/dkhaothong.github.io/_projects/forum-project.md

 #### Developing Tasks

-With the user flows completed and a greater understanding of the prototype, we developed tasks for the different features we needed to evaluate.
+With the user flows completed and a greater understanding of the prototype, we developed scenario-based tasks for the different features we needed to evaluate.
 The scenario-based tasks had to allign with the goals of the task (e.g., registering for the forum) and follow a discussion guide we would use for usability testing.

 ![](/images/SupportForum3.png)

-##### Here is an example of one of the tasks respondents had to accomplish:
+##### Here is an example of one of the scenario-based tasks respondents had to accomplish:

-<p style="text-align: center;"> "You need information about MAX 10 power consumption.
-Using the prototype website, find the most appropriate forum for MAX10 power consumption information."</p>
+"You need information about MAX 10 power consumption.
+Using the prototype website, find the most appropriate forum for MAX10 power consumption information."

 #### Preparing the Lab